 1201 East Third St

 Audio Engineering and Sound Production Admission

 To apply to the Jacobs School of Music, undergraduate applicants must complete the online application process (please note November 1 priority deadline for online application).
 Select 'Audio Engineering' as the intended major; it is not necessary to indicate a teacher preference or repertoire list, and a musical audition is not required.
 Audio Engineering applicants must also submit a portfolio of creative work by December 1, 2016.
-The portfolio must be submitted via the online portal.
+The portfolio must be submitted via the Decision Desk.
 Complete portfolio details are available here.

 Applicants for the Audio Engineering program will be accepted for Fall admission only.
 It is not possible to begin the Audio Engineering program at any other time.
 Following review of applications, students will be invited for an on-campus interview.
 Interviews are scheduled during audition weekends through the Office of Music Admissions and Financial Aid.

 If you have questions, contact the Audio Engineering Office at (812)855-1087 or e-mail audio [at] indiana [dot] edu.